10up/safe-redirect-manager/readme.txt

 === Safe Redirect Manager ===
 Contributors: tlovett1, tollmanz, taylorde, 10up, jakemgold, danielbachhuber, VentureBeat
-Tags: http redirects, redirect manager, url redirection, safe http redirection Requires at least: 3.1
+Tags: http redirects, redirect manager, url redirection, safe http redirection, multisite redirects Requires at least: 3.1
-Tested up to: 3.5.1
+Tested up to: 3.8
-Stable tag: 1.7
+Stable tag: 1.7.1

 Safely and easily manage your website's HTTP redirects.

 == Description ==

 Safe Redirect Manager is a HTTP redirect manager for WordPress.
 An easy-to-use UI allows you to redirect locations to new URL's with the HTTP status codes of your choosing.
 The plugin uses the wp_safe_redirect function which only allows redirects to whitelisted hosts for security purposes.
 The plugin automatically handles whitelisting hosts for you.
+This plugin works great with Multisite.

 [Fork the plugin on GitHub.](https://github.com/tlovett1/Safe-Redirect-Manager)